litanlitudan/skyagi/README.md

 OPENAI_API_KEY="..." skyagi
 ```

-For example if the OpenAI key is `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`
+For example if the OpenAI key is `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`, then the exact command would be the following

 ```sh
 # make sure no quote around the token